Updated February 21, 2021

 How do I eat in the dining hall?

 Later, we hope to reinstitute the use of “real” dishes, glasses and utensils for students eating in.
-At that time, we may need institute a reservation system.

 Will students be able to purchase multiple meal blocks at one time, i.e. can I buy an Option 1 and an Option 2 plan?
 If I purchase an Optional plan, how many meals need to be left before I can purchase another block?